-The bunker industry experienced turmoil during the year where competitors were seen in financial difficulties, but not Bunker Holding Group that came out with not only a significant improvement over the year before but also one of the best results ever.
+The bunker industry experienced turmoil during the year where competitors were seen in financial difficulties.
+This has not been the case for Bunker Holding Group that came out with not only a significant improvement over the year before but also one of the best results ever.

 Simultaneously with challenges in the bunker industry the segment has seen a 25% increase in the average oil price for the year.
 The increased level in prices has put additional pressure on the bunker industry in general.
-However, the Selfinvest Group's bunker business demonstrated its strength and agility through a strong performance in a challenging market.
+However, the USTC Group's bunker business demonstrated its strength and agility through a strong performance in a challenging market.